ProjectKorra/ProjectKorraWiki/source/pkcore/commands.rst

 Permissions
 ===========
-The following table represents all other permissions in ProjectKorra.
+The following table represents all other permissions in ProjectKorra Core.

-To give or take permissions you can either define them in your permissions.yml or use a plugin like PermissionsEx or GroupManager.
-These will allow you to remove or give the following permissions nodes to your players.
+To give or take permissions you can either define them in your permissions.yml or use a permissions plugin (i.e PermissionsEx or GroupManager).

-Permissions marked default are available to everyone in the absence of a permissions plugin and op is available to opped players.
+In the absence of a permissions plugin, permissions marked ``default`` will be available to everyone whereas permissions designated as ``op`` will only be available to operators.

-.. note:: Certain abilities (namely Bloodbending and AvatarState) can only be used by opped players by default
+.. note:: Certain abilities and subelements (namely Bloodbending and AvatarState) can only be used by opped players by default.

 +--------------------------------+------------------------------------------------+---------+
 | Permission                     | Description                                    | Default |